 Cary, N.C.
 [May 6, 2022] – The V Foundation for Cancer Research, a top-rated cancer charity, and ESPN Hall of Fame Sportscaster Dick Vitale are pleased to announce the 17th Annual Dick Vitale Gala has raised $11.1 million for pediatric cancer research.
 Held on May 6 at the Ritz-Carlton, Sarasota, the Gala hosted supporters and celebrities to further groundbreaking advancements in childhood cancer research.
-To date, the gala has helped raise nearly $55 million for the Dick Vitale Fund for Pediatric Cancer at the V Foundation.
+To date, the gala has helped raise nearly $55 million for the Dick Vitale Pediatric Cancer Research Fund at the V Foundation.
 This year, Vitale’s message took on special meaning as he shared stories of inspiration drawn from his own recent cancer journey.
 Dick announced his remission in April.

 “The true stars at the Gala were the Dickie V All-Courageous Team, which features young cancer survivors,” Vitale said.
 “We surpassed our fundraising goal and are proud to announce that tonight’s event raised over $11 million for pediatric cancer research.
 Thank you to all the generous donors who have contributed this cause.”